nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/High_Level_Design_Notes/20_Distributed_Message_Queue/README.md

 <p><b>Candidate</b>: Can messages be repeatedly consumed?</p>
 <p><b>Interviewer</b>: Yes, messages can be repeatedly consumed by different consumers.
 Note that this is an added feature.
 A traditional distributed message queue does not retain a message once it has been successfully delivered to a consumer.
 Therefore, a message cannot be repeatedly consumed in a traditional message queue.</p>

-<p><b>Candidate: Are messages consumed in the same order they were produced?</p>
+<p><b>Candidate</b>: Are messages consumed in the same order they were produced?</p>
-<p><b>Interviewer: Yes, messages should be consumed in the same order they were produced.
+<p><b>Interviewer</b>: Yes, messages should be consumed in the same order they were produced.
 Note that this is an added feature.
 A traditional distributed message queue does not usually guarantee delivery orders.</p>

 <p><b>Candidate</b>: Does data need to be persisted and what is the data retention?</p>
 <p><b>Interviewer</b>: Yes, let’s assume data retention is two weeks.
 This is an added feature.
 A traditional distributed message queue does not retain messages.</p>